 - The Christmas Store is a place where parents choose free gifts for their children.
-It started small over 30 years ago, but has grown to be a large endeavor to provide Christmas gifts for families in need.
-Last year, 33,700 children received Christmas toys, bikes, trees, and an assortment of other gifts.
-Though the numbers aren’t tabulated yet, it looks like this year’s store may have made our biggest impact yet.
-Thank you.
+It started small over 33 years ago, but has grown to be a large endeavor to provide Christmas gifts for families in need.
+Last year, 32,888 children received Christmas toys, bikes, trees, and an assortment of other gifts.
+We believe that the need will be great again this year.

 - Adopt a Family – In addition to our Christmas Store, we connect donors with families in need.
 Donors tell us how many children they would like to provide for, and Mission Arlington® connects these families with their gifts.
 Often, the donors get to meet the families in a sweet moment of celebration.
-This year’s adopt a family program was as large as ever.
+It looks like a great many children will be adopted this year again.
+We are thankful.

 - Bicycle donations – We have a team of people who take old bikes and repair them, providing new parts, until the bike is nearly new.
 These restored bikes are provided to children and teenagers throughout the Christmas season.
-The Bikes for Mission Arlington® team collected more bikes than ever before this year.
-Individuals, families, and other teams also brought bikes.
-We believe we may have given out more brand new bikes this year than at any other time.
+The Bikes for Mission Arlington® team are also working hard.
+They are on target to collect more bikes than ever this year.

 - Angel Trees – Sometimes individuals and/or groups want to provide for a certain number of children or groups of children.
 The Mission family will then provide the names, ages, and Christmas wish lists for these individual children and connect the two groups together.